 A Director at Global Indemnity (GBLI) is Buying Shares

-This recent transaction increases Saul Fox’s holding in the company by 57.15% to a total of $39.61 million.
-Following Saul Fox’s last GBLI Buy transaction on October 27, 2010, the stock climbed by 7.9%.
+This recent transaction increases Saul Fox’s holding in the company by 9.56% to a total of $50.02 million.
+In addition to Saul Fox, one other GBLI executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

 Based on Global Indemnity’s latest earnings report for the quarter ending June 30, the company posted quarterly revenue of $179 million and quarterly net profit of $37.55 million.
 In comparison, last year the company earned revenue of $146 million and had a net profit of $14.66 million.
-GBLI’s market cap is $333 million and the company has a P/E ratio of 11.90.
-Currently, Global Indemnity has an average volume of 222.11K.
+Currently, Global Indemnity has an average volume of 86.51K.
+The company has a one-year high of $28.89 and a one-year low of $22.16.

+The insider sentiment on Global Indemnity has been positive according to 34 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.